30+ Cottage Flowers To Grow And Love

 Daffodils

-Daffodils are charming and colorful, a welcome addition to any spring cottage garden.
-They bloom in early spring, offering a charming start to your flower gardening efforts.
-Consider adding tiny daffodil varieties throughout your yard for spring charm.
-Read our guide on what to do with daffodil leaves after blooming here.
+Charming and colorful, daffodils are a welcome addition to any spring cottage garden.
+These perennials are easy to plant and offer vibrant blooms in early to mid spring.
+Consider adding tiny tete a tete varieties throughout your yard for spring charm.

 Ranunculus